 Step 2: Construction and Materials

-The construction process started on August 13, 1961.
+The wall’s construction began through official commencement on August 13, 1961.
 The wall stretched for approximately 155 kilometers (96 miles) around West Berlin, and it consisted of various elements:

 Step 3: Securing the Wall